FAQ / Degree Programs

 All courses start at the beginning of each term.
 Please refer to the academic calendar to see the start and end dates of each term – https://www.uopeople.edu/become-student/academic-calendar/ http://www.uopeople.edu/become-student/academic-calendar/academic-calendar-2016-2017-2/Read More

-University of the People offers two undergraduate programs in Health Science, an Associate’s degree and a Bachelor’s degree, which may be completed in 2 or 4 years respectively.
+University of the People offers two undergraduate programs in Health Science: An Associate’s degree and a Bachelor’s degree.
+These are generally completed in 2 or 4 years respectively, but you can complete them in half of the time.

 For more information specifically about our Health Science degree, click here http://www.uopeople.edu/programs/hs/ .